-Please see our National Training & Certification Program for information about when an open house, screening, and workshop may be held in your area.
+Please see our Training & Certification Program for information about when an open house, screening, and workshop may be held in your area.
 If you are interested in joining HOPE AACR, learn more about becoming a member of HOPE.

 - What is Animal-Assisted Activities/Therapy?